 Once I had the paint mostly stripped off, I set the table in the sun to dry.
 It was a warm day, so this didn’t take long.
 Next, I took the sandpaper to any area that seemed rough or maybe where there was some paint left.
 After the sanding, I rinsed the table off with some water.
 Back to the sun it went to dry out.

 Later that afternoon, I painted the table with my Benjamin Moore chalkboard white paint.
 It went on a little darker than I liked in some areas, so I just took the sandpaper to those areas and sanded it down a little.
 I wanted a rustic look, not just a white table.

-This DIY table makeover turned out beautifully!
+This DIY table painting was so easy and turned out beautifully!
 When painting furniture white, it looks so much brighter, yet rustic at the same time.
 It has a weathered look that is absolutely what I was going for.

 I have now styled so many product photos using this table.
 You can see a lot of them on the Living in Normal Shop page.
-This table turned out perfect!
+Painting a table white was so easy, and I think this DIY table makeover turned out perfect!

 - Furniture you want to paint white

 - Paint remover - I used Kwik-Strip paint and varnish stripper

 - Paint color of choice - I used Benjamin Moore Chalkboard White